ncsu-landscape-dynamics/pops-core/README.md

 universal and it makes use of C++11 features, so C++11 is the minimal required version.

+## Main Functions

+simulation.remove : removes the pest or pathogen from the infested hosts based on some environmental threshold (currently only temperature is accounted for).

+simulation.generate : generates dispersing indivduls from all infested cells based as a function of local infected hosts and weather.

+simulation.disperse : creates dispersal locations for the dispersing individuals from the generate function.

 ## Using the model

 The PoPS library can be used directly in a C++ program or through other